 Sophia Grech is an internationally acclaimed mezzo-soprano with a career spanning over two decades.
 She has been featured and reviewed in the world’s press including newspapers and magazines, having also given television and radio interviews.
-She has won great acclaim and notoriety for her performances at leading concert halls, opera houses and international festivals worldwide, leading to regular invitations to give masterclasses around the world since graduating from the Royal College of Music in 1995.
-In 2015 Sophia was diagnosed with autism and is now a leading Ambassador on behalf of associated organisations worldwide alongside her artistic career.
+She has won great acclaim for her performances at leading concert halls, opera houses and international festivals worldwide, leading to regular invitations to give masterclasses around the world since graduating from the Royal College of Music in 1995.
+In 2015 Sophia was diagnosed with autism and is now an appointed Ambassador on behalf of associated organisations worldwide alongside her artistic career.
 Sophia's book titled 'I Wish I Could Sing' (singing guide for amateurs) was published by Olympia in 2020 and in April was also published and launched in Malta by the Ministry of Inclusion, for which Sophia has been appointed Ambassador for Autism.

 Described by Decca Records as "an excellent artist with a lovely overall colour to her voice and a strong projection throughout a considerable range", and by The Sunday Times as "a singer who delivers without effort", Sophia is equally at home on the concert platform and in opera - her favourite role being Carmen - The Sunday Times highlighted her performance as "fiery and elegant".
 Sophia has appeared at leading opera houses including The Royal Opera House and the Maltese National Theatre Opera (BOV) - other roles include Il Gara in Charles Camilleri's Il Wheda, Sadie in Roxanna Panufnik's Time Piece, Mercedes in Bizet's Carmen, Cherubino, Mozart's Le Nozze Di Figaro and Dorabella in Mozart's Cosi Fan Tutte.